Xathros1/mpv-settings-gpu-next/README.md

 ## List of Scripts used:
 - acompressor.lua - Dynamic range compressor using acompressor ffmpeg filter with controls to dynamically adjust parameters.
 - autocrop.lua - Automatically crop the video by using lavfi's cropdetect filter to detect black bars.
+Press 'C' (Shift+c) to activate.
 - autoload.lua - preloads all files in a folder into a playlist.
 - pause-when-minimize.lua - Pauses the player video when minimizing, and unpauses it when brought up again.
 - quality-menu.lua - Allows you to change the streamed video and audio quality (ytdl-format) on the fly.